HiZLabs/FatFs-Particle/README.md

 The drive is attached using the drive number you supply.
 In the example code, the SD card is attached on drive number 0, so the file `\test.txt` on the SD card would be accessed at the path `0:/test.txt`.

-The included example program demonstrates performing several file operations including reading and writing files, getting file info such as size and attributes, and traversal of the directory structure.
+The included example program ([01_FatFs_Examples.ino]https://github.com/HiZLabs/FatFs-Particle/tree/master/firmware/examples/01_FatFs_Examples.ino) demonstrates performing several file operations including reading and writing files, getting file info such as size and attributes, and traversal of the directory structure.
+Setup info and sample output is in the code file.

 API Reference
 =============